 Start by identifying units that could be causing a problem.
 Look for units that historically have a high CTR and for those where the CTR has dropped suddenly in line with your earnings drop.
 If users have reported the problem, ask them which units were affected.

-One of the most common causes we see are ad units that are close to navigation or that overlap other elements.
+Publishers must make every effort to avoid accidental clicks.
+To clarify, Google states that ads should not be implemented in a way that they might be mistaken for other site content, such as a menu, navigation, or download links.
+One of the most common causes we see are ad units that are close to navigation.
 This can often happen on some devices that are not part of your common test set-up, so be sure to test on as many devices and device types as you can.
 Looking for units with high CTRs on certain device types can be helpful to identify these, as can just looking through the common devices in analytics for your website.

 If you find units that cause such problems, you need to adjust the placement to eliminate accidental clicks.
 We advise being very conservative: Give more space than you normally would and maybe consider labelling ads until the issue is fixed.
 You can always run new tests to optimise later.

-Another common cause we see is layout shifting / content jumping.
-This is when the content suddenly jumps whilst it is loading, often when an ad unit is rendered.
+Content jumping or layout shifting can also result in unintentional clicks.
+This occurs when the content suddenly jumps whilst it is loading, often when an ad unit is rendered.
 Sudden layout shifts can mean that users end up clicking on an element other than the one they intended.
-If that is an ad then it is a text book accidental click.
+If that is an ad then it is a textbook accidental click.
 This issue is particularly common on mobile.
 This can be particularly problematic to diagnose as the shifting will often happen on some devices but not others.

 How long until the penalty is removed?

-Once the causes of accidental clicks are removed, the Visit Site behaviour will be automatically removed in time.
-How long this takes would appear to be dependent on the confidence Google has in how deliberate the remaining clicks are.
+Once the causes of accidental clicks are removed, the Click Confirmation will be automatically removed in time.
+How long this takes would appear to be dependent on the confidence that Google has in how deliberate the remaining clicks are.
 This means that a busy site with few accidental clicks being measured would be expected to be corrected more quickly.
 This is one of the reasons that we suggest going extra conservative when fixing such issues.
 In our experience this can take anything from a few days to a month.

 How does working with OKO affect such issues